 As with the learning centers, a private tutor may not have much experience in the specifics of teaching students with dyslexia, but they will likely have the patience and the supportive demeanor that are the most important factors in tutoring.

-2. Don’t take the first one who responds.
-Interview at least three tutors, if possible, and check references.
-Take your child to the nearest learning center and let her watch a session, if possible.
+b) If you take your child to a learning center, let your child watch a session.
 Make sure to involve your child in the decision.

-4. Schedule tutoring at a time when your child is alert and open to learning.
+d) Schedule tutoring at a time when your child is alert and open to learning.
+Right after school isn’t necessarily when your child will benefit the most.
+Kids need to “let down,” and have a nutritious snack before any more learning.

-If you have questions about finding tutoring, please let me know.
-I’ll be happy to help you determine the best learning environment for your child.
+If you have questions about finding the right kind of help for your child, please let me know.
+I’ll be happy to help you determine the best approach for your child.
+I’m happy to set up a free 15 minute consultation with you to get started.
+Just call 512 331-0668 or email me at: firstname.lastname@example.org